nt-hung/nt-hung.github.io/_pages/books.md

 ## Applied mathematics

--  "Introduction to Linear Algebra, by Gilbert Strang", fourth edition, 2009
+-  Introduction to Linear Algebra, by Gilbert Strang, fourth edition, 2009
--  "Convex Optimization, by Lieven Vandenberghe and Stephen P. Boyd, 2004
+-  Convex Optimization, by Lieven Vandenberghe and Stephen P. Boyd, 2004

 ## Control and network theory